adivank/adivank/README.md

 ## Accessibility

 Accessibility is one of my biggest passions.
-I'm the company-wide Accessibility Lead, responsible for defining standards, mentoring developers and QA engineers, conducting accessibility audits, and integrating automated accessibility testing using Playwright and axe-core.
+I'm the company-wide Accessibility point of contact, responsible for defining standards, mentoring developers and QA engineers, conducting accessibility audits, and integrating automated accessibility testing using Playwright and axe-core.

 ## DevOps & Infrastructure